 4. Increased CEO turnover continues to result in CFOs taking the top seat

-After a sluggish start, followed by an unseasonably high amount of turnover in August, CFO turnover has reached 11% year to date, on par with this time last year (Figure 1a. and b.), with significant activity in the financial services sector (Figure 2).
-As the S&P 500 market slows from its 2021 high, Fortune 1000 turnover increases year over year by 24%, driven specifically by increases in S&P MID CAP 400 and SMALL CAP 600 turnover.
-As next-generation S&P 500 CFO talent eye their next opportunity, a first-time opportunity at a smaller organization might be enough to lure them away.
+As the S&P 500 market slowed from its 2021 high, Fortune 1000 turnover simultaneously increased from 17% to 19% in 2023, driven by increases in S&P MID CAP 400 and SMALL CAP 600 turnover.
+This may provide opportunities to next-generation S&P 500 finance talent; as these leaders eye their next move, a first-time CFO opportunity at a smaller organization might be enough to lure them away.

 Figure 1a.
 Trending CFO Turnover